Understanding SMSF Investors’ Behavior and Preferences in Australia

 - Commercial property

 These preferences are partly influenced by potential tax advantages and the pursuit of stable income streams.
-The SMSF structure allows for greater flexibility and control over these investments, appealing to those who prioritize their preferences and risk profiles.
+The SMSF structure allows members to make their own investment decisions, appealing to those who prioritize their preferences and risk profiles.

 Motivations and Decision-Making Processes